logo hsb.horse

 I think the decision to remove ESLint and focus on Biome is quite natural.
 Biome’s big projects guide also organizes the premise of using root config and nested config differently for large repos such as monorepo and workspace.
 In v2, a configuration based on monorepo is also introduced.

-At this scale, it would be more straightforward to send the lint/format to Biome and take care of only the project boundary and build on the TypeScript side.
+At this scale, it is usually more straightforward to standardize lint and format on Biome and keep project boundaries and builds on the TypeScript side.

 This is enough for the initial setup.